Hypest-team/HypestBoard/README.md

 ## Downloading
 Download the latest "stable" release [here](https://github.com/N0NamedGuy/scoreman/releases/latest).
 You can find older released versions on https://github.com/N0NamedGuy/scoreman/releases/.

-If you love living in the bleeding edge, you may check build done at every push done to the repository.
+If you love living in the bleeding edge, you may check the builds done at every push done to the repository.
 Keep in mind these might be broken, so buyer beware:

 * Go to the Actions page https://github.com/N0NamedGuy/scoreman/actions
 * Select one of the commits